Are You a Kibbe Soft Classic?

 - Delicate wrists with average to small hands.

-Soft Classics won’t have large or long hands, though they may be slightly broad through the palms.
+Soft Classics don’t typically have overly large or long hands.
+Though it’s very common for them to have broadness through the palms.
 Wrists are typically tapered in and will be noticeably smaller than the rest of the forearm.

 - Natural Elegance.